 Daisy Whitney is a new-media producer, a reporter, and an internationally known web show creator, and The Mockingbirds is her debut novel.
 She graduated from Brown University and lives in San Francisco, California, with her fabulous husband, fantastic kids, and adorable dog.
 Daisy believes in shoes, chocolate chip cookies, and karma.
 The Rivals, the sequel to The Mockingbirds, is available now in bookstores.
 Her third novel, When You Were Here, is a standalone YA and will release in Spring 2013.
+To learn more about her books, visit her website.

 Describe your writing journey, from aspiring writer to published author.